hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/goodness-of-fit.md

 np.sum(matrix_for_penguins(0.99) / len(features))
 ```

+We can't plot this as a ROC curve, since each of the categories extends in a different dimension.
+(It would be a "ROC surface" in $n$ dimensions.)

 Not all of the quantities in the suite of definitions are still meaningful with multiple categories, but a few are.

 ```{code-cell} ipython3